Preview output of layout definition files

 From this drop-down list, select an API version or use the Automatically Pick Best option to render the layout using the most suitable Android version.
 You can also preview the layout on all installed Android API versions.

-To adjust the preview appearance
+Adjusting the preview appearance

 When you preview the layout output in the Preview tool window and design the layout manually in the editor, you may need to move the bounds of the tool window so more space is available in the editor.
 In this case it may be helpful to compress the preview so it fits the tool window size but still reflects the layout output in the emulated environment.